 Here \coqe{script_state} is a Coq definition of a concrete browser state where a script is loaded in the page rendered in the top-level window.
-The lemma says that the state is reachable by applying the list of events \coqe{script_state_events} assuming that \coqe{script_state_constraints} is satisfied.
-Once it can be proved that the state is \coqe{Reachable}, the lemma can be compiled together with the query into CHC logic.
+This state maps to the threat model in which an attacker controls a script running in the same page as the target Web application, as a result of, e.g., XSS or the inclusion of untrusted scripts \cite{NikiforakisIKAJKPV12}.
+The lemma encodes that this browser state is reachable by applying the list of events \coqe{script_state_events} assuming that \coqe{script_state_constraints} is satisfied.
+Once we prove that the state defined by a lemma is \coqe{Reachable}, the lemma can be compiled as an additional model rule to CHC logic.
 Since the BMC engine solves queries by iterative unrolling, it prioritizes the rules that result in the smallest amount of unrolling steps.
 Lemmas exploit this property by providing a one-step solution for the generation of states that would require multiple steps if the solver had to build them from scratch.